 Some of you are ready to gather, and some of you have indicated that you are not.
 This is fine.
 Another high priority in our planning is to continue to serve both groups as we transition to regathering.

 As we have shifted our energies to regathering, we have also begun to provide video services.
 (Our services will be video recorded and made available online following the worship service.)

-WHAT WILL BE DIFFERENT ON SUNDAY MORNINGS
+WHAT Is DIFFERENT ON SUNDAY MORNINGS

 - Hand sanitizer stations will be placed throughout the building.